connectivecpp/utility-rack/README.md

 ### Overloaded

 This utility creates a class providing a set of function object overloads (`operator()`) from a parameter pack.
 There is both a class template and a function template.
 This utility is specially useful when calling `std::visit`, allowing a set of lambdas to be created corresponding to the visitation set for a `std::variant`.
-The code is directly copied from https://en.cppreference.com/w/cpp/utility/variant/visit.
+The code is directly copied from [C++ Reference](https://en.cppreference.com/w/cpp/utility/variant/visit).

 ### Forward Capture

 Capturing perfectly forwarded references in a lambda is difficult.
 (Forwarding references are also called universal references, a term coined by Scott Meyers.)
 This utility eases the task with a level of indirection.
-The design and code come from Vittorio Romeo's blog (see [References](doc/references.md)).
+The design and code come from Vittorio Romeo's blog (see [References](https://connectivecpp.github.io/doc/references.md)).

 # C++ Language Requirements and Alternatives

 C++ 17 is the primary baseline for this repository.

-A significant number of C++ 11 features are in the implementation and API.
-There are also numerous C++ 14 and C++ 17 features in use, although many of them could be replaced with Boost (or similar) utilities or rewritten to use only C++ 11 capabilities.
-For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see [References](doc/references.md)).

-While the main production branch will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions are expected.
-In particular, a branch using Martin Moene's libraries and general C++ 11 (or C++ 14) conformance is likely.
-Collaboration (through forking, change requests, etc) is very welcome to achieve older compiler conformance.
-A branch supporting a pre-C++ 11 compiler or language conformance is not likely to be directly supported through this repository (since it would require so many changes that it would result in a defacto different codebase).
+Additional notes on possible alternatives are [available here](https://connectivecpp.github.io/).

 # External Dependencies

-The libraries and API's have minimal (as possible) library dependencies (there are heavy dependencies on the C++ standard library in all of the code).

 Production external dependencies: